ceisenbach/about/RESUME_HidalgoNoel_2013_web_long.md

 http://brigade.codeforamerica.org/tools

 ###Executive Director and Co-founder at BetaNYC
-March 2009 - Current
-New York City, NY
+March 2009 - Current, New York City, NY
 BetaNYC is New York’s civic technology vanguard and the nation’s largest municipal organization dedicated to civic technology and open government.
 BetaNYC's advocacy has shaped New York City for the 21st century.
 In 2012 and as part of the New York City Transparency Working Group, the NY City Council passed Local Law 11 of 2012, the most advanced open government data law.
 In 2013, BetaNYC's advocacy persuaded NYC Economic Development Corporation (NYC EDC) to focus NYC BigApps’ efforts toward community development, local problem solving, and economic development.
 Current activities include, weekly event management, partnership and sponsor relations, elected official engagement, long term planning, and community education.

 ###Fellow at Data and Society Research Institute
-June 2015 - Current
-New York City, NY
+June 2015 - Current, New York City, NY
 This fellowship will focus on empowering community-based organizations, NYC’s Community Boards, and government employees to understand how data, tools, and culture are unified in today’s civic hacking ethos.
 The ultimate goal is to develop a workshop that establishes a free, modular, and reusable curriculum that demystifies government and empowers communities interested in civic technology, data, and design.

 ###New York City Program Manager at Code for America